jakub-dvorak-geo/ETRAINEE-ClassifierComparison/README.md

 #### PyTorch installation
 Suitable command for PyTorch installation should be selected on the [PyTorch website](https://pytorch.org/get-started/locally/) based on if your computer has a GPU by Nvidia:
 * If you have a Nvidia GPU then you can try installing _CUDA toolkit_ and _CuDNN_ from the [Nvidia website](https://developer.nvidia.com/cuda-toolkit), you need to sign up for 'NVIDIA Developer Program' in order to download CuDNN (check the PyTorch website first, so you install an appropriate version of _CUDA_ and _CuDNN_).
 After successfully installing _CUDA toolkit_ and _CuDNN_, install PyTorch using the command from the [PyTorch website](https://pytorch.org/get-started/locally/).
+All models were tested with Python 3.9, CUDA version 10.1, CuDNN 7.6 and PyTorch 1.8.1.
-* If you do not have a CUDA-capable Nvidia GPU, you can simply use PyTorch on the CPU, by selecting `CPU` in the `Compute Platform` field on the [PyTorch website](https://pytorch.org/get-started/locally/).
+* If you do not have a CUDA-capable Nvidia GPU, you can simply use PyTorch on the CPU, by selecting `CPU` in the _Compute Platform_ field on the [PyTorch website](https://pytorch.org/get-started/locally/).
+All models were tested with Python 3.9 and PyTorch 1.10.2.

 #### GDAL Python API installation
 Based on your preferred Python package manager, install either through